avanderw/skill-tracker/README.md

 ```

 ### Suggest team setup

+> Higher quality matches will have a more fair game.
+> The quality will be better represented the lower the (σ) of the players.
+> The (σ) will lower faster the more 1v1 a player plays

+The team suggest option will suggest games that are of high quality.
+The higher the quality the closer the skills are matched.
+It is obvious who the winner will be with a 0% quality and anybodies guess with 100% quality.
+Any team combination can be used.
+The only rule is that the number of players in all the teams add up to the number of players provided.

 ```shell script
 $ java -jar ./target/skill-tracker.jar match suggest 2v2v1 Naruto,Sasuke,Madara,Nagato,Kakashi -g=Naruto
 Suggest team setups for Naruto